nebulaeonline/nebulae/README.md

 ### Final Notes

-Given the incomplete state of many of the subsystems, the very easy to follow and heavily commented code from uefi_main() on, this may also be of use to students and/or TAs in Operating Systems labs (with a fair bit of cleanup and some substantial elaboration, of course).

 I really hope you enjoy.
 And don't worry, there will be MUCH more to come on the topic of systems programming!

 Happy hacking!